Hospital ManagerMaya Donnelly

 Administrative AssistantAnn Michelle Pascual

 Ann is a Administrative Assistant at VCA Bay Area.
 She joined the team in 2015 and she is enjoying every moment.
 She was born in San Francisco, CA. She was raised and currently resides in Daly City living with her family.
 Outside of work, she enjoys spending time with her husband and young son.
 She also has a DIY Event Planning business, Without Hitch, Co.
-In her spare time, she enjoys crocheting, knitting, hiking, playing the piano, and singing.
+In her spare time, she enjoys crocheting, knitting, hiking, playing the piano, singing, and going to Disneyland.
 Although she does not have any pets of her own, she enjoys her job everyday which allows her the ability to help care for pets that come into the hospital everyday.
 Ann believes that her daily reward is knowing that she contributes to advocating the best health care for pets and appreciates that as one of the best feelings in the world.